noirello/pyorc/README.rst

 PyORC
 =====

 Python module for reading and writing `Apache ORC`_ file format.
-It uses the Apache ORC's Core C++ API.
+It uses the Apache ORC's Core C++ API under the hood, and provides a similar interface as the `csv module`_ in the Python standard library.

+Supports only Python 3.6 or newer and ORC 1.6.0.

 Example
 -------